 Let rest on the counter covered with a towel or basket, seam side down, 30 min

-Put dutch oven the oven Set oven to preheat to 500F Retrieve the basket of dough out of the refrigerator and proof at roomtemp for at least 30 min Let the oven sit at 500F for 30 min
+While the oven is preheating retrieve a basket of dough out of the refrigerator and proof at room temperature for at least 30 min

 Remove when dark brown.
 Like not quite burned but close.
 Darker than you think.

 wipe the crumps out of the dutch oven.